wikimedia/design-codex/packages/codex-docs/docs/contributing/designing-new-components.md

 Throughout the component design process, it is important to incorporate feedback from Wikimedia’s UX designers, specially from system designers, who will also grant final explicit approval on their proposed design and its specification before moving into the hand-off to development step.

-Once the new component’s specification sheet has been defined in the design exploration file, it should be shared in the Phabricator task in order to collect feedback from the Design Systems Team, other designers and community members.
+Once the new component’s specification sheet has been defined in the design exploration file, it should be shared in the Phabricator task in order to collect feedback from the Design System Team, other designers and community members.

 The component proposal will be discussed in Phabricator, and it will be iterated on if needed.
 All the open questions listed in the task and subsequent possible discussions will need to be solved before the design of the new component can be considered done.

 ::: warning
-No component can be added to the system without being validated by the Design Systems Team first.
+No component can be added to the system without being validated by the Design System Team first.
 The component designs will need to be reviewed with help from a system designer from the core team.
 Post a comment in the Phabricator task and ping them there so they can review the component and track the task.
 :::

 #### Collecting feedback from users